Five Serie A games off as coronavirus brings chaos to Italian sport - RFI

 Antonio Conte's team also face Napoli this Thursday in the Italian Cup semi-final second leg in Naples, a region not currently affected by the measures introduced to counter the spread of the virus in the country.

+Napoli did play Saturday, beating Torino 2-1 thanks to goals from defenders Kostas Manolas and Giovanni Di Lorenzo.

+It was a fifth win in six games for Gennaro Gattuso's team who remain in sixth place in the table.

-Italian sport has been hit hard by the spread of the virus.
+Italian sport has been hit hard by the spread of the coronavirus.

 A Six Nations rugby match between Italy and Ireland in Dublin on March 7 has been called off, and the alpine skiing World Cup Finals -- due to take place in Italy next month -- will be held without any fans on the slopes.